Myophily/Bar_Finder/README.md

 ### Grid Search Strategy

 1. User draws a region (rectangle or polygon)
 2. Calculate bounding box (southwest and northeast corners)
 3. Divide into 100m×100m grid cells
 4. For each cell:
     - Search from center point with 71m radius (covers entire cell)
     - Paginate through all results
-   - Filter for bar-related establishments
+    - Filter results where `category_name` includes the `BAR_CATEGORY_FILTER` string
 5. Combine all results and remove duplicates by place ID
 6. Display in sortable table

 ### Category Filtering

 The app uses:

 - Category code: `FD6` (Restaurants)
-- Keyword filtering for bar-related terms in `category_name` and `place_name`
+- Substring matching on the `category_name` field against `BAR_CATEGORY_FILTER`

 ### Rate Limiting